barbazul/1kfa/mod_guide_player.md

 After a player makes a flip, and before the GM describes the consequence of the flip, the player can declare they're going to `do a flashback`.

-The player spends 1 experience point.
+The player spends 1 XP.
 Then they describe how something that happened in the past particularly prepared their character for this situation.

 Then the original flip is ignored, and a new flip is executed, using the same advantage or disadvantage as the original flip.

-The player may then spend additional experience points to "bump up" the result.
+The player may then spend additional XP to "bump up" the result.
-Each experience point spent increases the result, from ✗ to ✅︎ to ✔✔ to ✔✔✔.
+Each XP spent increases the result, from ✗ to ✅︎ to ✔✔ to ✔✔✔.

-Technically, this flip is *resolved* only after the experience points are spent, so if the card was a *XP card*, the player should receive the experience point it grants only after they finished spending their experience points to "bump up" the results.
+Technically, this flip is *resolved* only after the XP are spent, so if the new card was an *XP card*, the player should take an XP from the supply only *after* they finished spending their XP to "bump up" the results.

 ### Mercy Flashbacks